The Diamond Circle: Iceland Travel Guide

 Námaskarð & Hverir Geothermal Area

 Hverir mud pitsYou’ll pass this area when you drive east from Reykjahlíð.
-A fantastic area to discover.
-It’s a very surreal place for you’ll have holes bubbling, hissing and boiling all over and the smell of sulfur lies thick in the area.
-When exploring the area, keep to the well marked paths so you won’t accidentally walk into a pit and burn your foot.
+And it’s a fantastic area to explore.
+It’s a very surreal place where you’ll have you’ll also see holes bubbling, hissing and boiling all over and the smell of sulfur lies thick in the area.
+When exploring the area, keep to the well-marked paths so you won’t accidentally walk into a pit and burn your foot.

-If you hike up the mountain above the area, you’ll have an excellent view over the whole area and up on the mountain top, you’ll also have strange looking puddles and steam coming out between rocks
+If you hike up the mountain above the area, you’ll have an excellent view over the whole area and up on the mountain top, and you’ll also see strange looking pools and bursts of steam rising between rocks.

 Viti Crater

-To get there you drive east from Reykjahlíð and take a left at crossroads 10.
+To get there you have to drive east from Reykjahlíð and take a left at crossroads 10.
 The road is good to drive on and you can hike around the whole crater which takes about 40 minutes.
-It’s a 15km/9.3 mile drive to Viti.
-When in the area, make sure to visit Krafla too, a geothermal plant with odd shaped buildings.
+It’s a 15km/9.3-mile drive to Viti.
+When in the area, make sure to visit Krafla too, a geothermal plant with odd-shaped buildings.

 Around Lake Mývatn